wwangsa/learnWSO2/Readme.md

 	* Data service server: WSO2 EI DSS {version}
 * When dragging and drop mediators, sometimes the mediators keep dragging the previous mediator.
 This is the IDE bug.
 You have to click the new mediator until it got highlighted (may have to click multiple times), then you drag it.
 * To stop the console run, there is a maximize icon on top right of the console window.
 When it's click, you will see the stop button
+* On WSO2 integration studio, to deselect project on Project Explorer, use ctrl+shift+click on the folder that is currently selected.
+If a folder is selected in the Project Explorer window, it will create new integration project underneath that folder.

 ## References
 * To learn more different types of core mediators and what it could do, here is the [link to the v 7.2.0](https://ei.docs.wso2.com/en/7.2.0/micro-integrator/references/mediators/about-mediators/#!) with Micro Integrator.